giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 ![Login helper screenshot](login-utility-results.png)

-Here you can inspect the details that will be passed to the management API as part of the ID token.
+Here you can inspect the details that will be passed to the Management API as part of the ID token.
 You can use this to verify the details coming from your identity provider, especially the `email` (which is used as your user identifier) and `groups` claim.

 The rest of the page helps you set up `kubectl` manually.